United States

 One of the most iconic hikes in Acadia is the Beehive Trail, which is perfect for those who want a moderate challenge with breathtaking views.
 This 2-mile trail takes around an hour to complete and offers stunning panoramic views of Sand Beach and the surrounding areas from the summit.
 Though I would not recommend if you have a fear of heights, here are some challenging sections where you will need to climb up rock faces using iron bars and walk along narrow bridge.

 But don’t let that discourage you!
-The Beehive Trail is a fantastic hike that offers adventure and an exciting challenge.
+The Beehive Trail is a great hike that offers adventure and an exciting challenge.
 Just make sure you are prepared and aware of the trail’s difficulty before you start.

 Bridge overlook on Beehive trail Acadia National Park.